djhouseknecht/java-certs/OCA/1-java-building-blocks/1-notes.md

 ## Declaring and Initializing Variables

-A _variable_ is a name for apiece of memory that stores data.
+A _variable_ is a name for a piece of memory that stores data.

 ---